funblaster22/countdown-tray/README.md

 - \> 1 day: days
 - \> 10 hour: hours rounded to whole hours
+- \< 100 minutes IF timer started with less than 100 minutes remaining: minutes
-- \> 1 hour: hours rounded to 0.5 hour
+- \> 1 hour: hours rounded to 0.1 hour
 - < 1 hour: minutes

 ```